Maroochydore railway line: Direct Sunshine Coast Rail Line

-In November 2023, the federal Transport Minister, Catherine King, announced a cut in funding for the project, citing cost blow-outs and a lack of demand, and the project was put on hold until the cost has been determined.
+In November 2023, following the election of the Albanese Labor government, federal transport minister Catherine King announced a reduction in funding for the project citing increased costs and a lack of demand.
 In February 2024, the Queensland government announced funding of $3 billion for the first stage of the project, from Beerwah to Caloundra.
 If the federal government provided matching funding, construction could start in 2026 for completion by 2032.
 In May 2024, the federal government announced its contribution of $2.75 billion for the first stage of the line to Caloundra.